QuantAMMProtocol/quantammsim/docs/source/tutorials/custom_pools.rst

         def __init__(self):
             super().__init__()

-        def calculate_weights(self, params):
-            """Calculate fixed weights using softmax of initial logits.""" return softmax(params["initial_weights_logits"])

 Note the empty ``__init__`` method--pools do not hold any state, they only have methods.

-Not all pools will have weights (though some hooks might require them) so the abstract class does not require this method.
-Balancer pools, however, do have weights, so we need to implement this method for them.

 Reserve Calculations
 ^^^^^^^^^^^^^^^^^^^^